hyperspy/hyperspy/doc/user_guide/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A portable version of the `HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle>`_ based the WinPython distribution is also available on Windows.
+A portable version of the `HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle>`_ based on the WinPython distribution is also available on Windows.

 .. _anaconda-install: